 You’ve got to take social media marketing with a pinch of salt.

-And because it’s a bad idea to spend too much time on a platform that sucks your time and resources, we have a solution for you.
+And because it’s a bad idea to spend too much time on a platform that sucks your time and resources, I have a solution for you.
 You don’t have to ignore social media, but you don’t have to feed it yourself either.

 All you need to do is keep posting content to your website.

 Took some pics of a client who had the time of his life catching yellowtail?
 Post it to your website.